theimowski/master-thesis/docs/section-research.md

     | CartIdOnly of string
     | UserLoggedOn of UserLoggedOnSession```

-An F# Record structure was declared in first line.
+An F# Record type was declared in first line.
 Records behave similarly to standard C# classes, however there is a number of advantages for records, such as:

 * immutability by default